nowarp/nowarp.github.io/docs/tools/DumpCallGraph.md

 ## Further Information

 For detailed instructions on how to work with the generated Mermaid, Graphviz DOT, and JSON files—including how to view, convert, and visualize them—please refer to the [DumpCfg documentation](./DumpCfg.md#working-with-graphviz).
-The steps and tools used for `DumpCallGraph` outputs are the same as those described for `DumpCfg`
+The steps and tools used for `DumpCallGraph` outputs are the same as those described for `DumpCfg`.

 By utilizing the `DumpCallGraph` tool, developers can gain deeper insights into the function call structure of their contracts and effectively debug and enhance their code.